 The liquidity coverage ratio (LCR) is a quantitative liquidity standard developed by the BCBS to ensure that those banking organisations to which this standard is to apply have sufficient high-quality liquid assets to cover expected net cash outflows over a 30-day liquidity stress period.
-The final standard was announced in January 2013 by the BCBS and, since January 2015, is being phased-in until 2019.
-Currently the banks to which this standard applies must comply with 80 per cent. of the applicable LCR requirement, 90 per cent. from 1 January 2018 and 100 per cent. from January 2019.
+The final standard was announced in January 2013 by the BCBS.
+The LCR has been progressively implemented since 2015 in accordance with the CRR, with banks having had to fully comply (100 per cent.) with such ratio since 1st January, 2018.
+As of 30th June, 2018, the LCR of the Group was 127 per cent.

 The BCBS's net stable funding ratio (NSFR) has a time horizon of one year and has been developed to provide a sustainable maturity structure of assets and liabilities such that banks maintain a stable funding profile in relation to their on- and off-balance sheet activities that reduces the likelihood that disruptions to a bank's regular sources of funding will erode its liquidity position in a way that could increase the risk of its failure.
-The BCBS contemplates that the NSFR, including any revisions, will be implemented by member countries as a minimum standard by 1st January, 2018, with no phase-in scheduled.
-The EU Banking Reforms propose the introduction of a harmonised binding requirement for the NSFR across the EU of at least 100 per cent. that will apply two years after the date of entry into force of the amending regulation.
+The BCBS contemplated that the NSFR, including any revisions, was to be implemented by member countries as a minimum standard by 1st January, 2018, with no phase-in scheduled.
+The EU Banking Reforms propose the introduction of a harmonised binding requirement for the NSFR across the EU.

-Various elements of the LCR and the NSFR, as they are implemented by national banking regulators and complied with by the Bank may cause changes that affect the profitability of business activities and require changes to certain business practices, which could expose the Bank to additional costs (including increased compliance costs) or have a material adverse effect on the Bank's business, financial condition or results of operations.
+Various elements of the LCR and the NSFR, as they are implemented by national banking regulators and complied with by the Bank, may cause changes that affect the profitability of business activities and require changes to certain business practices, which could expose the Bank to additional costs (including increased compliance costs) or have a material adverse effect on the Bank's business, financial condition or results of operations.
 These changes may also cause the Bank to invest significant management attention and resources to make any necessary changes.